Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Implementation Details and Practical Improvements

 Several auxiliary optimizations further improve practical performance.
-These include caching verified computation walks, eliminating redundant branch expansions, and using indexed data structures for constant-time access to edge attributes such as tier, surface, and adjacency information.
+These include caching existence between two edges, using enumeration or integer data type for symbols or states, and using indexed data structures for constant-time access to edge attributes such as tier.